eliasbuchwald/-reddit/OAuth2.md

 `code` | A string | The `code` your app retrieved above `redirect_uri` | The redirect_uri registered to your app | Yes, you need it here again, and yes, it must match exactly.

+Also don't forget to set `Authorization` header with `Basic` value in following form:

+    Authorization: Basic {base64Encode("clientId:clientSecret")}

 Error | Cause | Resolution
 -----|--------|--------
 401 response | Client credentials sent as HTTP Basic Authorization were invalid | Verify that you are properly sending HTTP Basic Authorization headers and that your credentials are correct